Solving Imperfect Information Games Using Decomposition

 \section{Introduction}

-A game solving algorithm considers a game, such as checkers or poker, and produces or approximates an optimal strategy (\ie a Nash equilibrium) for playing the game.
-Finding such a strategy is called solving a game.
-Perfect information games such as checkers, where game states are entirely public, have historically been more tractable to solve than imperfect information games such as poker, where some information about the game state is hidden from one or more players.
-The primary reason is that perfect information games can easily be split into simpler subgames that can be solved independently, producing strategy fragments that can be combined to form an optimal strategy for the entire game.
-At any decision point where a player is about to act, we can consider the subgames following from each possible action without needing to consider the subgames following the other actions, the history of actions that led up to this decision, or any other unreachable parts of the game tree.
-Reasoning about subgames independently allows for time and memory efficient algorithms like depth-first iterative-deepening~\cite{korf85}, and allowed an optimal strategy to be computed for the game of checkers~\cite{07science-checkers}.
+A game solving algorithm takes the description of a game and computes or approximates an optimal strategy (\ie a Nash equilibrium) for playing the game.
+Perfect information games, such as checkers, where game states are entirely public, have historically been more tractable to solve than imperfect information games, such as poker, where some information about the game state is hidden from one or more players.
+The main reason is that perfect information games can easily be partitioned into subgames that can be solved independently, producing strategy fragments that can be combined to form an optimal strategy for the entire game.